MouseOnTheKeys/Project_Euler/README.md

-Solutions for the problems from site <a href='https://projecteuler.net/'>Project Euler</a>
+Solutions for the problems from site <a href='https://projecteuler.net/'>Project Euler - test</a>

 All solutions are written in Jupyter nootbook files.